VCVRack/rack-plugin-toolchain/README.md

 **IMPORTANT:** Clone this repository in a path without spaces, or the Makefile will break.

 Obtain `MacOSX10.13.sdk.tar.bz2` using the method at https://github.com/tpoechtrager/osxcross#packaging-the-sdk, and place it in the root of this repository.
-This must be done on a computer with macOS 10.13.
+This must be done on a computer with Macintosh 10.13.

 Place `MacOSX10.13.sdk.tar.bz2` in root directory of this repository.